MichaIng/DietPi-Docs/docs/software/webserver_stack.md

 === "Which DATABASE to CHOOSE ?"

     **[MariaDB](databases.md#mariadb)**
     It is an open source RDBMS (relational data base management system).
 It is application compatible to MySQL, i.e. it can be used as a *drop in* replacement for MySQL.
-It has more features, fewer bugs, and a better performance compared to MySQL.[^2]
+It has more features, fewer bugs, and a better performance compared to MySQL.

     **[SQLite](databases.md#sqlite)**
     It is an RDBMS, also compatible to MySQL.
 It offers a broader language support (i.e. more bindings to programming languages) compared to [MariaDB](databases.md#mariadb).
 [SQLite](databases.md#sqlite) has a very small footprint.
 As drawbacks, it has no memory caching, no multi user capabilities and a couple of SQL features are missing.[^3]